Author Archive for arobertson

 2024 RCM Workshop: Revenue Rendezvouz

-The beautiful The Cosmopolitan in Las Vegas will host EDPMA’s annual RCM Workshop on December 10 and 11.
+The beautiful The Cosmopolitan in Las Vegas hosted EDPMA’s annual RCM Workshop on December 10 and 11.
 This workshop will give you the “Revenue Rendezvous” needed to help you navigate the revenue cycle!
 This conference includes (2) half-day sessions (to minimize your time out of the office) and will equip you with the latest strategies, best practices, and tools to optimize your revenue cycle and enhance overall financial performance.

 Our Pre-Conference Session is BACK!
 This half-day session will help you understand the impact lawsuits are having on the regulations, learn how EDPMA’s No Surprises Act I-Tact Committee and advocacy with CMS & CCIIO informed and impacted improved health plan compliance and the IDR process in general and ask questions from an expert panel.